Key fights: In Tura, Congress’ Mukul Sangma hopeful as Agatha Sangma labours under father’s shadow

 The former Meghalaya chief minister and long-time MLA has lost both his previous Parliamentary bids to Agatha Sangma’s father, PA Sangma.

-Tura, one of Meghalaya’s two Parliamentary constituencies, was held by former Lok Sabha Speaker PA Sangma for nine terms, both when he was with the Congress and after he quit in 2013 to start the National People’s Party.
+Tura, one of Meghalaya’s two Parliamentary constituencies, was held by former Lok Sabha Speaker PA Sangma for nine terms.
 Even after he died in 2016, the seat continued to be held by his family: his son Conrad Sangma won the Tura bye-election by nearly 2 lakh votes.

+PA Sangma was a longtime Congress member but was expelled in 1999.
+He launched the National People’s Party in 2013.

 Though Conrad Sangma has since become Meghalaya’s chief minister, the family hopes to retain its bastion.
-The National People’s Party fielded another family member from the stronghold: Conrad’s sister, 37-year-old Agatha Sangma.
+Their National People’s Party fielded another family member from the stronghold: Conrad’s sister, 37-year-old Agatha Sangma.

 Running against her is former chief minister Mukul Sangma of the Congress, who is making his third bid for Parliament – in his two previous attempts, he was defeated by PA Sangma.
 (Mukul Sangma is not related to Agatha Sangma.)
 The Bharatiya Janata Party has fielded Rikman G Momin, who finished seventh in an Assembly election last year.